Arena Wati: Life

 He was born in Jeneponto, Makassar, Dutch East Indies (now Indonesia).
 Arena received his early education in Dutch schools, Hollands Indische School, before the outbreak of World War II.
 During World War II, at the age of 18, Arena Wati became a seaman.
-His experience in this field improve his skills in writing and produce a good novel.
+His experience in this field improved his skills in writing and produced a good novel.
 He completed his secondary education at Makassar in 1953.
-After graduating from school, Arena Wati became a journalist and work with publishing company in Singapore, and then to Johor Bahru and Brunei.
+After graduating from school, Arena Wati became a journalist and worked with publishing company in Singapore, and then to Johor Bahru and Brunei.
 During this period, he has become a citizen of Malaysia and between 1962 and 1974, and later served as the editor of Pustaka Antara.
 Most of the work of Arena Wati based on academic, imaginative, thought-provoking and scathing criticism and venomous.

 He was married with six children.
 He died of lung cancer.
 He was buried at the Bukit Kiara Muslim cemetery.